 SIP residences are simple to erect and ensure a quiet interior residence with neighbors and busy streets near by.
 These panels were engineered to allow great views while creating a comfortable home year round.

 Certifications with creative panelized construction

 Few building systems address budget, environmental, resource management, and comfort concerns in a single package.
-Because they are engineered for strength, structurally insulated panels allow for open floor plans, architectural creativity, and aesthetic appeal to please both professionals and homeowners.
+Because they are engineered for strength, structural insulated panels allow for open floor plans, architectural creativity, and aesthetic appeal to please both professionals and homeowners.
 While less than 2% of homes being built today use panelized construction, SIP panels are the starting point for hundreds of LEED Certified, Zero Energy Ready, Passive House, and Energy Star homes.
 The 2022 Inflation Reduction Act (IRA) brings a fresh wave of tax credits for energy-efficient homes and extends the terms for claiming existing credits.
 Sustainable panelized construction will likely boom as the cost of SIP panels continues to come down, blazing a path for homebuilders to reap the benefits of IRA tax credits.